nick-youngblut/SIPSim/README.md

 SIPSim
 ======
-SIPSim is a pipeline for simulating data from high resolution stable isotope probing (HR-SIP).
+SIPSim is a toolset for simulating data from high resolution stable isotope probing (HR-SIP) experiments.

 ### Reference

 * If you use SIPSim, please cite:

+Youngblut, ND, Buckley DH.
+Evaluating the accuracy of DNA stable isotope probing. submitted.

 # INSTALLATION